 Supplementing our multi-faceted internal capabilities, Lumenium maintains strong and active working relationships with renowned independent engine design firms and advanced simulation experts, as well as with the combustion engineering division of a celebrated U.S. national laboratory.

-Lumenium also has entered into a formal joint development relationship with one of the world’s largest engine OEMs, and is in technical discussions with a dominant international automobile manufacturer, as well as with other significant players in the power and energy field, all with a view toward developing entire families of IDAR engines for a wide range of applications.
+Lumenium also has entered into formal joint development relationships with one of the world’s largest engine OEMs, and with a U.S. military defense supplier.
+Other similar relationships are in the discussion phase, all with a view toward developing entire families of IDAR engines for a wide range of applications.

 The Lumenium Team